© 2020 Penguin SEA

 In this book, 24 powerful women bare their souls to finance professionals Sharon Sim and Serena Wong about their struggles with making money and keeping it, their sometimes uncomfortable relationship with the all-powerful dollar, and how they’ve come to terms with, even celebrate, their financial and personal status in the world.

-Serena holds a Master of Business Administration degree from Tuck School of Business at Dartmouth and a Bachelor of Social Science (with Honours) degree from National University of Singapore.
+Serena holds an MBA from the Tuck School of Business at Dartmouth College and a Bachelor of Social Sciences (Honours) from the National University of Singapore.
+She serves as a Council Member for the Asia Pacific region at Tuck.